Glutamine: essential amino acid for your well-being

 II.
 Glutamine benefits

-1. Repair muscles subjected to exertion
+1. Repair muscles subjected to effort

 Moreover, research shows that amino acids like glutamine can help speed up recovery after intense exercise by reducing muscle pain and improving muscle function.

-2. Improve your sports performance
+2. Improve sports performance

 In bodybuilding

-Dietary supplements containing this substance help to prevent and fight against overtraining syndrome.
+Dietary supplements containing this substance help prevent and fight against overtraining syndrome.
 This syndrome significantly weakens the athlete's immune defenses by reducing their reserves, which can cause various infections.
 Moreover, it plays an essential role in protein synthesis, a crucial function for muscle growth and repair.

-In sport
+In sports

 3. Maintain the integrity of the intestinal barrier